stewart/maybe.js/README.markdown

 #### `maybe.lift(fn)`

-Wraps a function such that it's return value becomes a Maybe.
+Wraps a function such that its return value becomes a Maybe.

 ```javascript
 var stringify = maybe.lift(JSON.stringify)